Self Assemble: Critical reception

-Writing for Dancing Astronaut, Christina Hernandez said that the tracks in the record "seem to mirror Zo’s current feelings about the state of electronic", with him "translating" the "weight of his jaded thoughts" into each composition.
-She continued by commenting on the presence of nostalgia as an uplifting role for "Soul Food" and "Sinful", which makes one "reminisce of older, carefree times with each instrumental riff".
+Writing for Dancing Astronaut, Christina Hernandez said that the tracks in the record "seem to mirror Zo's current feelings about the state of electronic", with him "translating" the "weight of his jaded thoughts" into each composition.
+She continued by commenting on the presence of nostalgia as an uplifting role for "Soul Food" and "Sinful", which makes one "reminisce [about] older, carefree times with each instrumental riff".
 The critic concluded by describing the album as a "more refined extension" from his debut album which has a "matured, jaded feel" combating the optimism presented in the latter.
 Raymond Murphy of We Rave You noted that the album "flows incredibly well as the tracks move from one to the other almost telling a story of the different styles of electronic music" and observed its similarity to Zohar's 2013 BBC Essential Mix in the way it progresses.
 Timmy Kusnierek from Your EDM was impressed with the way the tracks "blend together" and the story which was told with "surrealist segments", and capped "Sinful" as an "instant classic".

 Beatmash Magazine stated that Self Assemble "strips everything that was not necessary in his previous work [Damage Control]" to focus on building a record which is "conceived as a unique musical piece" where each song "engages with the next".
 The critic continued by commending the different listening experience upheld in each track and the presence of multiple genres such as future bass, dubstep and progressive house.
 Mixmag's Ellie Hanagan granted the record a 7/10 rating and commented that although the album "can feel a little disjointed", listeners could "never accuse him [Mat Zo] of being predictable".
 Roshan Clerke from The Music gave the album a 3/5 rating and felt that Self Assemble was "an imaginary compilation album from a label that doesn't exist".
 He praising the effective crossing of its tracks across multiple genres and pointed out that the record was "padded with short instrumental tracks that provide just enough respite between tunes and work as efficient transitions".